atomist-skills/cljfmt-skill/README.md

 <!---atomist-skill-readme:start--->

-Activate the Clojure/ClojureScript formatting tool [cljfmt][cljfmt] so that it runs on all Pushes to GitHub.
+Activate the Clojure/ClojureScript formatting tool [cljfmt][cljfmt] on any Push event to a repository containing clojure files.

 # What it's useful for

-There are already great ways to integrate [cljfmt][cljfmt] into your local development flow.
-See the docs on [editor support here][editor-support].
-This skill activates the tool for those Commits that slip through, or for users that do not have cljfmt integrated into the local developer flows.

-This can be integrated without changing how you do CI, and without making any changes to existing projects.
-It is designed to add automatic clojure formatting to any project running on GitHub.
+Check the formatting of your Clojure code whenever a repository is updated.
+If there are any formatting fixes required, raise a PR, or send a Commit back to the Repository.

 # Before you get started